Razelbaz1/surgical-scheduler-rl/README .md

 ---
 ## 📄 Final Report
-The file `Final_Project_Report.pdf` provides a comprehensive summary of the project.
+The file `Final_RL_Project_Report.pdf` provides a comprehensive summary of the project.
 It includes background theory, environment and algorithm design, training methodology, comparative results, visualization outputs, and academic discussion.
 This document is especially useful for readers seeking a formal overview of the project's methodology and conclusions.